 - Intensity of odor 4 on a scale of 1-10

-General Properties Vanilla products are a powerful calmative and relaxant and be used as an aphrodisiac.
+General Properties Vanilla products are a powerful calmative and relaxant and can be used as an aphrodisiac.

 Properties and Uses: Vanilla is used by inhalation and application.
 Inhaled it is calming, relaxing and soothing to the mind.
 It is used in many body care products and as a sexual lubricant.
 Applied in a massage blend it can be an aphrodisiac.